oneofthemany/appops/README.md

 No work was put into ensuring that playback across devices remained "perfectly" in-sync.
 Due to various reasons: device specifications, network latency, etc. playback position can (and probably will) variate between devices.
 For the *Marigram* performance, this was actually a feature.

+## Installation

+At the moment, AppOps is not a bundled or packaged resource.
+If you intend to use github to version control your configuration changes, your best is to fork this repo to your local account and clone your fork.

+If you're not interested in version control or you just don't fell like forking, you can [download a tarball](https://github.com/strangeluggage/appops/tarball/master) or [a zipfile](https://github.com/strangeluggage/appops/tarball/master) of this repo and unpack it locally.

 ## Setup & Usage

 In all cases, you will need to have the latest version of direnv.
 So do that.
 Install it.
 Once direnv is installed, run the following from the root of this cloned repo: